mohzy83/NppMarkdownPanel/README.md

 * #### CSS File
     This allows you to select a CSS file to use if you don't want the default style of the preview

+* #### Dark mode CSS File
+	This allows you to select a Dark mode CSS file.
+When the Notepad++ dark mode is enabled, this Css file is used.
+	When no file is set, the default dark mode Css is used.

 * #### Zoom Level
     This allows you to set the zoom level of the preview